Charles George VA Medical Center - Asheville, NC

 Returning Service Members

-The Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn (OEF/OIF/OND) Care Management Team helps to ensure a smooth transition of health care services is provided for all returning service members and Veterans.
-The OEF/OIF/OND Care Management Team also provides case management and care coordination for all severely ill, injured and impaired combat Veterans, including those suffering from:
+The Asheville VAMC TCM Program works exclusively with Veterans who served on active duty after September 1, 2001.
+Our TCM Care Management Team serves as the primary point of contact for any issues related to access to care and provides ongoing care management services as needed.
+We help to ensure a smooth transition of health care services for all returning service members and Veterans.
+The TCM Care Management Team also provides case management and care coordination for all severely ill, injured and impaired combat Veterans, including those suffering from:

 - Mental illness